You are going to love this one-pot Southern Style Mac and Cheese. If you’re a pimento cheese fan, you are in the right place!

 The first time I tried this was with homemade pimento cheese and fettuccine.
 It was spectacularly good, but it was also really rich because I’d used a bunch of mayonnaise in my pimento cheese.
 Once I saw the lovely, thick texture of the pimento cheese from The Butcher’s Market, I knew it would be perfect for round 2.
 And I was correct.
 Super cheesy and just rich enough.
 Seriously tasty.
 Dangerously so.
 And only one pot!

 Before we make this deliciousness, here are my recommendations for some equipment that will make your life easier when making pimento cheese and/or a pasta dish.
-As always, I appreciate your supporting PCO by shopping through my affiliate links.
+The following are affiliate links

 Shop This Recipe